Sydney Metro Northwest: Major construction contracts awarded

 There were three major contracts for the construction of the North West Rail Link.

 In June 2013, the Tunnels and Station Caverns (TSC) contract was awarded to a joint venture involving Thiess and John Holland, and Dragados.

 In December 2013, the Surface and Viaduct Civils (SVC) construction contract was awarded to a joint venture between Italian firms Impregilo and Salini.
 The $340 million contract includes a 270 m cable-stayed bridge over Windsor Road at Rouse Hill.
 A third and final major contract - Operations and Train Systems (OTS) - to build the stations and rail systems provide the single deck trains, operate the rail link and maintain the system was announced at the end of 2014, awarded to the Northwest Rapid Transit joint venture between John Holland, Leighton Contractors, MTR Corporation, Plenary Group and UGL Rail.
 Thiess's civil engineering business was transferred to CPB Contractors in 2016.

-Closure of the Epping to Chatswood rail link
+Conversion of the Epping to Chatswood rail link

 The Epping to Chatswood railway line opened in 2009 as a heavy rail line, initially as a shuttle service between Chatswood and Epping.
 The line was later integrated into the Northern Line.
 During O'Farrell's time as premier, the government announced that the line was to be closed and converted to rapid transit standards.

 The Epping to Chatswood rail link closed from 30 September 2018 for around seven months for conversion to rapid transit standards.
 A temporary bus service known as Station Link operated with over 100 buses to replace the trains until the stations finished upgrading and reopened in May 2019.
 In addition Sydney Trains introduced new timetables with extra train services on the North Shore Line to and from the Northern and Western lines with the Central to Epping via Strathfield section extended to Hornsby.